Table of Contents

 Classical Dances of India

-Classical Dances of India: Technicalities and rigid guidelines are a big part of classical dances.
+Classical Dance of India: Technicalities and rigid guidelines are a big part of classical dances.
 The technical underpinnings of all traditional dance forms are laid down in Acharya Nandikeshawara’s “Abhinaya Darpan,” Sharangdev’s “Sangeeth Ratnakar,” and the Natya Shastra (which includes their body movements, rasa, bhava etc).
 According to India’s Ministry of Culture, there are nine recognised classical dances.
 Dance is first mentioned in a well-known work in Bharat Muni’s book Natya Shastra.
 Folk and classical dances are just two of the many types of dance practised in India.

-List of Classical Dances of India
+8 Classical Dances of India

 Here is the List of Classical Dances of India:

 Indian classical and Folk dance are the two main types of dance forms in India.
 The place of origin is the main distinction between classical and folk dance.
 The Natya Shastra, which describes the distinctive characteristics of each of the classical dance styles, has a long history with classical dance.
 On the other hand, folk dance developed from the regional customs of the individual state, ethnic group, or geographic area.

 9 classical dances of India are mentioned below: